dmitrygrig/CloudNet/README.md

 pm.setBwProvisioner(new GreedyProvisioner());
 dc.addPm(pm);

-// Create new IaaS cloud scheduler that will schedule 2 VMs
+// Create new IaaS cloud scheduler that schedules once 2 VMs
 // with characteristics of VM A1 from Microsoft Azure.
 Scheduler scheduler = new IaaSScheduler(new VmGeneratorOnce(new VmSpecAzureA1(), 2));

-// Create new simulation engine
-SimEngine engine = new SimEngineSimple(clock, scheduler, cloud, 3600);
+// Create new simulation engine that will execute 3600 simulation steps SimEngine engine = new SimEngineSimple(clock, scheduler, cloud, 3600);

 // Perform simulation